Docs

 Debian Package Installation

-We provide debian packages, currently supporting only Ubuntu Xenial with ROS Kinetic, Ubuntu Bionic with ROS Melodic, Ubuntu Focal with ROS Noetic, Ubuntu Focal without ROS and Ubuntu Jammy with ROS 2 Humble.
+We provide debian packages, currently supporting only Ubuntu Xenial with ROS Kinetic, Ubuntu Bionic with ROS Melodic, Ubuntu Focal with ROS Noetic, Ubuntu Focal without ROS, Ubuntu Jammy with ROS 2 Humble and Ubuntu Jammy with ROS 2 Iron.

 These packages are intended for mature installations and deployments at a larger scale.
 For smaller or development installations you may prefer to follow the instructions at Add a Robot.